shadow(5) — Linux manual page

 account expiration date

-The value 0 should not be used as it is interpreted as either
+The value 0 should not be used, as it is interpreted either as

 reserved field